pankaj90382/TSAI/S15/README.md

 ### Objective
-In S14, Given an image with foreground objects and background image, predict the depth map as well as a mask for the foreground object.
+In S14, Prepared the dataset of school images consisting of background, background images with foreground objects, dense map from the  an image with foreground objects and background image, predict the depth map as well as a mask for the foreground object.

 ### Dataset
 A custom dataset will be used to train this model, which consists of: